The strategic intent layer for AI agents

 Who it’s for

-• 10+ agent PRs a day across the team
+• 10+ agent PRs a day across the engineering team

 The problem